lbcai/Playfriend/README.md

 ## Planned Features
 *   :game_die: Dungeon Crawler: play alone or with a party and travel through a randomly generated dungeon!
 Collect loot, upgrade your character, fight boss battles, and deal with a huge variety of random encounters.
 Sprites for maps, monsters, and items in the form of custom emojis make the game visually interesting.
+*   :bell: Standard Chat Features: including but not limited to a remindme function that will cause the bot to ping a user after the specified time or on the specified date.

 ## Links
 *   [Invite link](https://discord.com/api/oauth2/authorize?client_id=785345529722175498&permissions=470080&scope=bot)